bitcoincashalex/gabriola-connects-live/README.md

 Yes!
 No subscription fees, no hidden costs, no ads.
 Gabriola Connects is provided as a service to our community.

 ### Do I have to live on Gabriola to use it?
-Anyone can view the calendar and directory.
+Anyone can view the calendar, directory, ferry schedules, and community alerts.
 Creating an account and participating in the forum is open to everyone, though we verify island residents for certain features.

 ### How do you make money if it's free?
 We don't.
 This is a community service project, not a business.
 The platform costs are covered by the Strachan family as their contribution to the island community.

 ### Can businesses advertise here?
 Local businesses can list in our free directory.
-We don't currently have paid advertising, and we're not sure we ever will - we want to keep the platform focused on community, not commerce.
+We will never have paid advertising - we want to keep the platform focused on community, not commerce.

 ### What about my privacy?
 We collect only what's necessary to run the platform (email, name, etc.).
 We don't sell data, share information with third parties, or track you across the internet.
 Your data stays with us and is used only to provide you with community features.